carbon-design-system/carbon-platform/docs/packages-auth.md

 ### Setting up User Sessions

-If the service needs to handle user sessions, please use the exported variable "SESSION_SECRET" as the session secret.
+If the service needs to handle user sessions, please use the exported variable `SESSION_SECRET` as the session secret.
 Example with express-session

 ```